jss367/jss367.github.io/_drafts/polars.md

 #### To a Dictionary

 It's easy to convert a polars DataFrame to a dictionary, but not a polars series.
-To do so, you need a function like this:
+It's not clear exactly how you want the keys to be.
+If you want them to be strings, you could do this:

 ```python
 import polars as pl